Home Senior Living Why Do Dementia Patients Get Angry at Night And How To Deal With It?

 Though dementia patients getting angry from time to time is known amongst caregivers, families must specifically understand why dementia patients get mad at night and how to deal with such a situation effectively.

 Some known and straightforward explanations exist for why some dementia patients become agitated or even aggressive at night.
-One of the main reasons the patient is experiencing is Sundowning, a common symptom of dementia that causes increased confusion and anxiety.
-This usually happens after the evening and continues on through the night.
-A number of factors, including fatigue, hunger, and changes in lighting conditions, can trigger Sundowning.
+Sundowning syndrome is one of them.
+A simple explanation for sundowning is when a senior enters a state of confusion or delirium in the morning, and often stays that way thought the night.
+Several factors, including fatigue, hunger, and changes in lighting conditions, can trigger Sundowning.

 Dementia can make it very difficult for patients to communicate their needs significantly as the condition worsens.
 As a result, they often become frustrated and act out in response to such pain or confusion.
 It is essential to know that dealing with an angry dementia patient who has Sundown syndrome can be stressful, especially if you are not a trained caregiver.